kermitt2/datastet/doc/annotation_schema.md

 The `type` here is the general type of entity and will always be `dataset` for DataStet.

-__NOTE__: fields `data-repo` and `accession-number` are not produced by current version `0.7.3-SNAPSHOT` yet, because the annotation of these fields in the trainnig data is still going on.
+__NOTE__: fields `data-repo` and `accession-number` are not produced by current version `0.7.3-SNAPSHOT` yet, because the annotation of these fields in the trainnig data is still ongoing.
 It is expected that these fields will be support in the next version/iteration of the tool.
-In addition, the field `data-device` is currently present but trained with incompletely labeled training data, leading to very low recall.
+In addition, the field `data-device` is currently present but trained with still incompletely labeled training data, leading to very low recall.
 It is also expected that the next version will complete the training data annotation for this field.

 Only certain co-occurence of the fields can take place, summarized in __Table 1.__: